Venkatkiran-create/Steganography-Project/README.md

 ## How to Use
 1. Install dependencies:
+2. pip install pillow numpy
-2. Run the script:
+3. Run the script:
+4. python steganography_project.py
-3. Encode a message into an image.
+5. Encode a message into an image.
-4. Decode the message from the encoded image.
+6. Decode the message from the encoded image.

 ## Technologies Used
 - **Python**